-Culinary Arts Certificate II provides training in basic and advanced culinary skills, including the principles of professional cooking and baking, volume food production, food safety and sanitation, customer service, food service management skills, basic nutrition concepts and menu and facility planning.
+The Culinary Arts Certificate II provides training in basic and advanced culinary skills, concepts related to food sustainability, and culinary math and logistical skills necessary for planning events.
+Courses within this certificate are also requirements for the Culinary Arts AAS degree.
 This Certificate prepares students for entry-level positions as cooks, chefs or food service managers.